iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Topological Characterizations of Continuity.md

 **Remarks**

-The theorem doesn't mean that a continuous mapping preseves the openness of a given set.
+The theorem doesn't mean that a continuous mapping preserves the openness of a given set.

 **Source**